What materials do I have to submit in my application packet?

 Students are able to combine their M.A. work in the International and Comparative Politics program with additional coursework in other graduate programs on campus.
 Some students complete two M.A. degrees at one time.
 We also offer a formal dual degree option with the M.A.
 Program in ICP and the Master of Public Administration Program, the MPA.
 Students who are interested in this dual degree will need to apply separately to both degree programs.
 After acceptance into both programs, the program directors will arrange for a joint meeting with the student in order to map out the program of study for the student.
 At that point, the dual degree student will need to designate with one of the programs, either the ICP MA or the MPA degree will be primary, and which will be secondary.
 This designation will determine which methodological requirements the student will take, and will detail the number of required electives in each program.
 For more information on the MPA program, please call (937) 775-3867, or visit the MPA website.

 We also work closely with the Women’s Studies program, and have had a number of students pursue the Graduate Certificate in Women’s Studies while completing their M.A. degree.
-For more information on these options, please call (937) 775-4818, or visit the Women's Studies website.
+For more information on these options, please call (937) 775-4818, or visit the Women, Gender, and Sexuality Studies website.

 Students who are considering work within the NGO and nonprofit sector should consider the Nonprofit Administration and Leadership Certificate, offered through the WSU Department of Urban Affairs and Geography.
 For more information, please call (937) 775-3650 or visit the Non-Profit Administration Certificate page.